albarron/albarron.github.io/content/teaching/phd-comp-thinking/index.md

   caption: 'The computing lesson at the PhD'
 ---

-**Academic Year 2024/2025**
+**Academic Year 2025/2026**

 (frontpage illustration produced with
 [deepai's tool](https://deepai.org/machine-learning-model/text2img) in October 2024, using prompt _computing thinking for humanities  phd students_).

 This is a gentle introduction to computing thinking and the python programming language.
-It is intended for students of the [PhD programme Translation, Interpreting and Intercultural studies](https://phd.unibo.it/traduzione-interpretazione-interculturalita/en).
+It is intended for students of the [PhD programme Translation, Interpreting and Intercultural studies](https://phd.unibo.it/traduzione-interpretazione-interculturalita/en) from Università di Bologna.
-This crash course consists only of 4 lessons.
+This crash course consists of only 4 lessons.

 ## Course contents